JBLgh/OHSU-NHT-Bahena_TAL_2024/README.md

 ---

 ## **How to Use**|
-After the Pre-Processing Steps above. . .
+After the Pre-Processing steps above. . .
 1. Download `merged_code.rmd` file from this repo.
 2. Open file in `RStudio`
 3. `knit` it to `html`